Horses and Toxic Plants - Equine Safety

-Here is a list of various plants known to be toxic to horses This may be your first and most vital step of equine first aid - an environment that is safe and pleasant.
+Below, you will find a list of various plants known to be dangerous to horses This may be your first and most vital step of equine first aid - an environment that is safe and pleasant.

-It may be a good idea to purchase "Horse Owner's Field Guide to Toxic Plants".
+Consider purchasing "Horse Owner's Field Guide to Toxic Plants".
 Search online or order from a bookstore.
 After you review this list, consider what types of landscaping or orchards your neighbors may have.
-If the property next door has horses too, that doesn't mean that the land or pasture is free from names in the list below.
+If the property next door has horses too, that doesn't mean the over there is free from names in the list below.
 Help to protect your horse by checking any area it can reach.

 Avocado